 If you are someone looking to rebrand or create a visual brand for your business, make sure you know your why.
 Know your mission, know the thought behind the name you’ve chosen and have your core values set.
 This will be what you filter all of your decisions through, including your visuals.

 Then, when you decide to hire your uncle or go to 99 Designs (life tip: don’t go to 99 designs) you will know when the right visuals approach you, because they will fit in with your mission seamlessly.

 Know your why, then create the visuals.

 PS: In addition to my work in branding, I run a conference for women who desire to use their gifts, skills and talents to serve the greater good called The Yellow Conference.
-Because I love FLDWRK so much, I’m giving all FLDWRK readers a 10% discount to the conference!
+Because I love FLDWRK so much, I’m giving the first 10 FLDWRK readers who buy a ticket a 10% discount to the conference!
 Use the code: FLDWRKINSIDER at checkout!
 Go to yellowco.co/conference to get your ticket!

-PSS: Prices go up June 1st, so to get the best price out there, grab your ticket before then!!
+PSS: Prices go up each month, so to get an extra discount, grab your ticket today!!